Husband is crazy about these – all 12 were gone in less than 24 hours! Proceed with caution.

 - Water or additional orange juice, if necessary, to bring the total amount of liquid to 275ml

 - 50g coconut oil/vegan spread (I used Vitalite)

 - 500g wholewheat bread flour, plus a little extra for sprinkling

-- 1 teaspoon yeast
+- 1 1/2 teaspoons dried yeast

+Starting at the edge opposite the clear border, carefully roll the dough into a log.
+Use the border to seal the roll.
 Cut the roll into fat slices – mine were probably about 2cm?
 Lie them flat on a tray, cover with a clean tea towel and leave them to rise for about 45 minutes.
 If your home is quite cold, they may need a little longer; try to find the warmest place you can to put them.

 Once they’re ready, bake them at Gas Mark 6/200C/400F for 20 minutes, until risen and golden.

 Obviously, it is necessary to eat one or two (or three or four) of these hot out of the oven.
 Definitely do that.
 But to really bring out the orange flavor, make some icing with orange juice and icing sugar (I can’t give amounts because I just do it by eye…sorry).
 Drizzle it liberally over any swirls that remain, then scatter them with flaked almonds.
 Mmmmmm…